 THE POWER OF HOLDING TIGHT TO A DREAM

 Sinethemba Dyasi, 18, is difficult to describe.
 His passion and lust for life are contagious.
-Sinethemba’s life portrays that despite extreme poverty and the difficulty of having teenage parents does not need to determine who you become.
-Today, he shares with us his hardships and successes with a big smile.
+Sinethemba’s life proves that extreme poverty and the difficulty of having teenage parents does not need to determine who you become.
+Today, he shares with us his hardships and successes and he held tight to his dream with a big smile.

 In his early life, Sinethemba was raised by his maternal grandparents and his biological mother became his sister, ‘At the age of five, I got to know who my mother was through her peers.
 They visited our home on their way from school, and one of them pointed at me and said, “so is this your child?
 He is growing fast.”
 To know the truth did not change our relationship in any way and we continued to be as distant as before’.